Profile information Member settings

 What are the reasons for disqualification?

-Under the Company Directors Disqualification Act 1986, company directors can be disqualified from acting as a director if they are found guilty of 'unfit conduct', for example, if they:
+Under the CDDA, company directors can be disqualified from acting as a director if they are found guilty of 'unfit conduct'.
+Examples of unfit conduct include, but are not limited to, when a director:

 What is the procedure for disqualification?